vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 263 commits since the previous release, including 125 fixes.
+More than 268 commits since the previous release, including 126 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Mon May 15 02:13:04 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Tue May 16 02:12:48 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER